La Meilleure: Q&A with Winemaker Liam McElhinney

 In 2020, Chief Winemaker Liam McElhinney was inspired to create an ultra-premium Tasmanian Chardonnay, which culminated in the La Meilleure.

-We sit down with Liam and speak to him about his philosophy behind this new Lowestoft icon wine.
+We sat down with Liam to hear about his philosophy behind this new Lowestoft icon wine.

 When did you decide that this wine could sit alongside La Maison?